tmpvar/tmpvar.com/content/articles/dynamic-cubemaps/index.md

   </p>
 </div>

-If you look really close you can still see a seam, but it turns out those artifacts were created while rendering the cubemap to the screen.
+If you look really close you can still see some seams, but it turns out those artifacts were created while rendering the cubemap to the screen and fixed by computing a more accurate direction vector.

 ## Implementation